gmdotson/STT2860F22project2/README.md

 * Fork this repository into your own GitHub account
 * Clone the repository to your RStudio server account

+You will use the three datasets below in your project.
+They are included in the GitHub repo.
+All data was sourced from [Death Penalty Information Center](https://deathpenaltyinfo.org/).

 ***
 `cappunish.rds` : Selected data about the death penalty in the United States as of November 6, 2022.